TitaniumCoder477/plex-media-server/Plex Media Server Overview.md

 Sometimes it's great to try something before you put the time (and money) into it!
 With Linux and Plex and an old computer, you can accomplish this!

 ## Try out Linux and Plex with an old computer:

-For this, you'll need and old computer with at least 2 cores, 6GB RAM, and 30GB hard drive space.
+For this, you'll need an old computer with at least 2 cores, 6GB RAM, and 30GB hard drive space.
 You can use a laptop or a desktop.

 1. You would install Ubuntu Desktop 21.04 on your old computer: https://ubuntu.com/download/desktop
 2. You would install Plex Media Server: https://snapcraft.io/plexmediaserver
 3. You would setup an DHCP reservation on your router for the computer so that the IP doesn't change or get reused by another device.
 If you are not sure how to do this, you can google your router's make & model plus "DHCP reservation" keywords and usually find the info you need.

 At this point, you could easily test Plex on your local network, i.e. from another computer connected to the same hardwire or wireless at your home.
 However, if you also want to test the apps and streaming from a remote location, then you'll need to follow this step as well:

-1. You would also configure a port forward rule on router to this new IP, which will facilitate use of the apps from any location and from playing from any location via your https://plex.tv web account.
+4. You would also configure a port forward rule on router to this new IP, which will facilitate use of the apps from any location and from playing from any location via your https://plex.tv web account.
 This shows how to do that: https://portforward.com/plex/.
 And this database may have your router make & model and provide specific steps for it: https://portforward.com/router.htmYou would add a local library path and put a move or two on it (whatever you have space for)

 You should keep in mind that Plex might run slower than desired on an old computer.
 The point of this section is to test the interface and how it works etc. so you can then decide if it's worth setting up a better system.